XinFinOrg/Docs-XF/docs/general/faq.md

 	- SINGAPORE

-!!! quote "How many people are working on XinFin Network team?"
-    We are nearly 40 people working fulltime.

 	Check us out on our [main website](https://xinfin.org/about-us/)!

 !!! quote "Where can I take a look at XinFin Network code?
 Is there a GitHub repository?"